 OMB Circular A-4 recommends that Federal agencies discount future benefits and costs of regulatory actions that affect opportunities for investment using a 7 percent rate and the economic effects of regulations that will primarily affect households' future consumption opportunities at a 3 percent rate.
 Increases in costs to produce new vehicles that meet higher targets will initially be borne by vehicle manufacturers, but we assume that market conditions will enable them to protect their profitability by passing these cost increases on to buyers in the form of higher selling prices for some models.
-Fuel savings and most other benefits from tightening standards will be experienced directly by owners of vehicles that are experienced more widely throughout the economy will also primarily affect future consumption.
+Fuel savings and most other benefits from tightening standards will be experienced directly by owners of vehicles that offer higher fuel economy and thus affect their future consumption opportunities, while benefits or costs that are experienced more widely throughout the economy will also primarily affect future consumption.
 Circular A-4 indicates that discounting at the consumption rate of interest is the "analytically preferred method" when effects are presented in consumption-equivalent units.
 Thus, applying OMB's guidance to NHTSA's proposed rule suggests the 3